bilhew8078/Pi-Zero-W-Buildroot-Bluetooth/README.md

 All Bluetooth control (discovery, listening, connection) must be done programmatically - in a C application running on the Pi.
 I am not claiming that this is the only way, or best way to accomplish this - I'm sure there are better ways.
 At least this works for me.

+It is assumed that you already know the basics of Buildroot.
+Download and install, then copy the "board/pi0wbluetooth" folder into the Buildroot "board" directory, and copy the "configs/pi0wbluetooth_defconfig" file into the Buildroot "configs" directory.
+At the Buildroot top directory, run "make pi0wbluetooth_defconfig".
+This will configure Buildroot.
+Then run "make".

 Linux Version: 5.10.1
 Buildroot Version: 2020-11-1314
 Bluez Version: 5.55